-\subsection{Optional local move kernel}
+\paragraph{Implementation details.} In all experiments, we use the $N = 500$ posterior samples for evaluation and a test dataset of size $N_{\mathrm{test}} = 500$.

+Since EM2C updates a population of particles, its NLL can fluctuate more across iterations than for chain-based samplers.
+To reduce this variability, we report the average NLL over the last $20$ iterations of each run.

+\subsection{Optional Local Move Kernel}

-In Algorithm~\ref{alg:approxiterates}, the particles $Z_t^{1:N}$ are obtained by resampling from the empirical mixture $\Fmc{t}$ defined at iteration $t$, which may result in reduced diversity among the resampled particles.
-In the numerical experiments, we optionally apply an additional local Markov transition to these particles prior to the variational projection step.
-More precisely, after sampling
+In Algorithm~\ref{alg:approxiterates}, the particles $Z_t^{1:N}$ are resampled from the empirical mixture $\Fmc{t}$, which may result in reduced diversity among the resampled particles.
+In some experiments, after this resampling step, we apply a short local Markov move, that is, for a Markov kernel $L$, independently for each particle, we compute